-Harver raises $8.1M to replace the tedious trawl though résumés with an AI
+Harver raises $8.1M to replace the tedious trawl through résumés with an AI

 Tintri up slightly after lowering IPO price

 The problem of dealing with CVs during the hiring process is a perennial one.
 There are a number of approaches and there are various assessment companies and recruitment companies providing human services to do so.
-But it’s tought to get around the fact that having to read a lot of CVs is often just pure grunt work.
+But it’s tough to get around the fact that having to read a lot of CVs is often just pure grunt work.

 Imagine instead if you could apply machine-learning and a platform which self-trained and optimized, as opposed to using human recruiters.